Extraterritorial Application of United States Discrimination Laws

 - (2) her employer is controlled by an American employer.
 To establish citizenship, a plaintiff must show that she is a citizen by birth, or that she was naturalized through one of the many avenues for citizenship.

 At its most basic, the employer test requires that plaintiff be employed by an American employer or by a foreign employer that is controlled by an American employer.
 When considering whether a foreign employer is controlled by an American employer, courts will consider:

 - (1) whether the operations of the companies overlap;

 - (2) whether the companies’ are controlled by the same people;

 - (3) whether employment decisions within the companies are controlled by the same people;

 - (4) whether the companies are owned or controlled by the same entities.

 If the statute applies extraterritorially then the plaintiff’s case will proceed as if the employee was located in the United States.

-American Law Protects American Employees Working In France From Discrimination And Sexual Harassment.
-Speak with an New York City Employment Law Attorney Today
+American Law Protects American Employees Working In Any Country From Discrimination And Sexual Harassment.

 - Wrongfully terminated for complaining of discrimination?